How to Appeal a Civil Enforcement Parking Ticket

 I received multiple tickets on the same day - can I appeal?

 Yes, multiple tickets on the same day for the same alleged contravention may be grounds for appeal.
-The IPC Code discourages "double-dipping."
+The BPA Code discourages "double-dipping."
 Each ticket should relate to a distinct parking event.
 Appeal citing the circumstances.

 What happens if I ignore the parking ticket?